edgedb/edgedb-python/docs/api/asyncio_con.rst

                     value=value,
                 )

-        Note executing queries on ``tx`` object rather than the original connection.
+        Note that we are executing queries on the ``tx`` object, rather than on the original connection `con`.

     .. py:method:: transaction(isolation=None, readonly=None, deferrable=None)
         **Deprecated**.
 Use :py:meth:`retry` or :py:meth:`try_transaction`.